-When granting the compulsory licence under Article 21, the Court shall specify the type of use covered and the conditions to be met.
+When granting the compulsory licence under Article 21, the [European and EU Patents Court] shall specify the type of use covered and the conditions to be met.
 The following conditions shall apply:

-(a) the scope and duration of the exploitation shall be limited to the purpose for which it was authorized;

-- (b) the exploitation shall be non-exclusive; - (c) the exploitation shall be non-assignable, except with that part of the enterprise or goodwill which enjoys such use; - (d) the exploitation shall be authorized predominantly for the supply of the internal market of the Community; - (e) the Court may, on reasoned request of the patent holder, the holder of a contractual license or the holder of the compulsory license, change the conditions set by the authorisation or decide to cancel the authorization, subject to adequate protection of the legitimate interests of the persons so authorized, if and when the circumstances which led to it either change or cease to exist and are unlikely to recur; - (f) the licence holder shall pay the right holder adequate remuneration in the circumstances of each individual case, taking into account the economic value of the authorization; - (g) in the case of a compulsory licence in respect of a dependent patent or a plant variety right, the exploitation authorized in respect of the first patent shall be non-assignable except with the assignment of the second patent or plant variety right.
+- (a) the scope and duration of the exploitation shall be limited to the purpose for which it was authorized; - (b) the exploitation shall be non-exclusive; - (c) the exploitation shall be non-assignable, except with that part of the enterprise or goodwill which enjoys such use; - (d) the exploitation shall be authorized predominantly for the supply of the internal market of the EU: - (e) the [European and EU Patents Court] may, on reasoned request of the patent holder, the holder of a contractual license or the holder of the compulsory license, change the conditions set by the authorisation or decide to cancel the authorization, subject to adequate protection of the legitimate interests of the persons so authorized, if and when the circumstances which led to it either change or cease to exist and are unlikely to recur; - (f) the licence holder shall pay the right holder adequate remuneration in the circumstances of each individual case, taking into account the economic value of the authorization; - (g) in the case of a compulsory licence in respect of a dependent patent or a plant variety right, the exploitation authorized in respect of the first patent shall be non-assignable except with the assignment of the second patent or plant variety right.

-Article 23 Effects vis-à-vis third parties
+Effects vis-à-vis third parties

-- Legal acts referred to in Articles 16 to 22 concerning a Community patent shall have effects vis-à-vis third parties in all the Member States only after entry in the Register of Community Patents.
+- 1. Legal acts referred to in Articles 16 to 22 concerning an EU patent shall have effects vis-à-vis third parties in all the Member States only after entry in the Register of EU Patents.

 Nevertheless, such an act, before it is so entered, shall have effect vis-à-vis third parties who have acquired rights concerning the patent after the date of that act but who knew of the act at the date on which the rights were acquired. - 2.
-Paragraph 1 shall not apply in the case of a person who acquires the Community patent or a right concerning the Community patent by way of transfer of the whole of the undertaking or by any other universal succession.
+Paragraph 1 shall not apply in the case of a person who acquires the EU patent or a right concerning the EU patent by way of transfer of the whole of the undertaking or by any other universal succession.

-The application for a Community patent as an object of property
+The application for an EU patent as an object of property

-- Articles 9a and 14 to 19 and Article 21(3) to (6), and Article 22 shall apply to the application for a Community patent, whereby it is understood that all references to the Register of Community Patents include references to the European Patent Register provided for by the EPC. - 2.
-The rights acquired by third parties in respect of an [...] application for Community patent referred to in paragraph 1 shall continue to be effective with regard to the Community patent granted upon that application.
+- 1. Articles 9a and 14 to 19 and Article 21(3) to (6), and Article 22 shall apply to the application for an EU patent, whereby it is understood that all references to the Register of EU Patents include references to the European Patent Register provided for by the EPC. - 2.
+The rights acquired by third parties in respect of an application for an EU patent referred to in paragraph 1 shall continue to be effective with regard to the EU patent granted upon that application.

+CHAPTER III

-CHAPTER III RENEWAL, LAPSE AND INVALIDITY OF THE COMMUNITY PATENT
+RENEWAL, LAPSE AND INVALIDITY OF THE EU PATENT

-RENEWAL AND LAPSE
+SECTION 1 RENEWAL AND LAPSE